Skip to main content

 Just like the name says, this channel is two girls opening up toys.
 The videos are pretty short and have music playing over the girls opening the toys.
 It’s a pretty safe bet.

-AWESMR kids
+AWESMR Pop

-If your kids like to watch videos on how playsets or the craft sets work, this channel will show them.
+If your kids like to watch videos on how playsets or craft sets work, this channel will show them.
 Those DIY kits and sets you can find at any store are featured in these videos.
 You could even get a glimpse to see if you want any of those sets in your home depending on how messy they can be.

 Video game streams